 The most popular option is Shopify.
 BigCommerce is its strongest competitor, though as its name suggests, it’s targeted more at established businesses than at individuals.
 There are also other options if you’re willing to dig around on the web.

-As of April 2018, both Shopify and Bigcommerce charge about $30 a month for their basic stores, which are all a small business needs.
+As of February 2019, both Shopify and BigCommerce charge about $30 a month for their basic stores, which are all a small business needs.
 That means you’ll have to pay at least $360~ per year for their services.
 You’ll also end up paying a few extra dollars here and there for things like your domain name and possibly a few add-ons, so $400 per year is the lowest I would expect to pay.

 If you’re willing to shell out a lot of extra cash, you might be able to pay someone to set up your store.
 For example, you can hire Shopify Experts to take care of the whole process.

 Most online store builders teach you everything you need to know to create your ecommerce site.
-For example, you can find complete guides at the Shopify Help Center or at Bigcommerce University.
+For example, you can find complete guides at the Shopify Help Center or the BigCommerce Knowledge Base.
 Just follow their instructions and you’ll have your storefront set up in no time.